spaeres/RIPuppetCoursera/README.md

 # Executing

 First check that you are using a valid Node version.
-We recommend you to use Node v12.22.12.
+We recommend you to use Node v18.20.4 or newest LTS versions.

 Check the content inside config.json file.